List of DCI Banks episodes: Series 3 (2014)

 In December 2012, Peter Robinson announced on his website that the series had been re-commissioned for a third series of three two-part episodes, and in June 2013 confirmed the titles of the episodes to be filmed.
 The series began filming in August 2013, and began airing from February 2014.
-Lowe reprises her role as DS Cabbot after being absent from the majority of Series 2 due to maternity leave; Catz also reprises her role as DI Morton.
+Lowe reprises her role as DS Cabbot after being on maternity leave for the majority of Series 2; Catz also reprises her role as DI Morton.
 Series 3 sees the departure of DS Jackman (Lorraine Burroughs); however Jack Deam returns to the series as DS Blackstone, Nick Sidi reprises his role as CS McLaughlin, and Danny Rahim joins the cast as DC Lang.

 Series 4 (2015)

 Filming on the fourth series began in August 2014.
 For the first time since the series' debut, the fourth series did not feature any changes to the cast.
 It was also notable for being the first series which consists of entirely unique stories for television, choosing not to adapt any further novels by Robinson.
-Likewise, it also meant that an entirely new writing team were brought in to script the series, with newcomer Nicholas Hicks-Beach, who first penned scripts for fellow ITV stablemate, Law & Order: UK, being introduced as head writer.
+Likewise, it also meant that an entirely new writing team were brought in to script the series, with newcomer Nicholas Hicks-Beach, who first wrote scripts for fellow ITV production Law & Order: UK being introduced as head writer.
 Some viewers suggested that it brought a "grittier" feel to the show.
 Noel Farragher was originally confirmed as the writer for the second story, but was replaced by Nicholas Hicks-Beach for reasons unknown.